-- Help your Record's Custodians - Provide them with the resources and staff to ensure IPRA compliance - Training Provide Record's Custodians with the I.T. training and ensure that the District's I.T.
+Help your Record's Custodians

+- Provide them with the resources and staff to ensure IPRA compliance - Training Provide Record's Custodians with the I.T. training and ensure that the District's I.T.
 Department plays a role in records searches. - It is no longer good enough just to ask for administrators or teachers to turn over records.
-You must find them, if they exist.

-- Use your legal counsel - Make sure that your District's legal counsel is involved in building the IPRA process, especially communications with requestors. - If the District's employees aren't sure how something in IPRA works, ensure that they have a way to pass a request up to the District's legal counsel.
+You must find them, if they exist. - Use your legal counsel - Make sure that your District's legal counsel is involved in building the IPRA process, especially communications with requestors. - If the District's employees aren't sure how something in IPRA works, ensure that they have a way to pass a request up to the District's legal counsel.

-IPRA Best Practices
+IPRA

-- ALWAYS Use District Email for School Business - Avoids a search of your personal email - Only Use District Cell Phones for District Business - Understand implications of using personal cell - Written Communications Should Always be Professional - District should have a Centralized public records custodian, with records as primary duty
+ALWAYS Use District Email for School Business

+- Avoids a search of your personal email - Only Use District Cell Phones for District Business - Understand implications of using personal cell - Written Communications Should Always be Professional - Write like a 3rd party is going to read your emails - District should have a centralized public records custodian, with records as primary duty